 The group meets twice a year in person, at venues arranged by meeting participants.
 These meetings are forums for reviewing what has been accomplished to date and to define the steps forward.
 The regular monthly teleconferences are held to monitor progress on actions and for discussions on particular matters of interest to the group.

 Vision and Mission of IWG-SEM

 During the first meeting in April 2012, the group defined its general direction through the following vision:

 Its working program was defined by this mission statement:

 “Establish best practices between operational satellite-based emergency mapping programs, stimulate communication and collaboration, support the definition of emergency mapping guidelines, strengthen the sharing of expertise and capacities and review relevant technical standards as well as protocols.
 Work with the appropriate organizations to define professional standards for emergency mapping.”

-The International Working Group on Satellite Emergency Mapping (IWG-SEM) is open to membership by representatives of not-for-profit organizations active in Satellite Emergency Mapping.
-Interested Representative Professional Associations that promote the use of satellite technology for emergency management activities are also invited to actively contribute to the group's efforts (through a representative from the Association staff).
+The International Working Group on Satellite-based Emergency Mapping (IWG-SEM) is open to membership by representatives of all organizations active in satellite emergency mapping.